ilpropheta/PPL-Agents/README.md

 }
 ```

-Basically, the normal behavior of `overwrite_buffer` is just to get messages and keep only the most recent one.
+Basically, the normal behavior of `overwrite_buffer` is just to consume messages and keep only the most recent one.
 This is like consuming all incoming messages if nobody receive them.
-When we `link` `m_buffer` to an `overwrite_buffer` we are basically moving all the messages to the latter.
+When we link `m_buffer` to such an `overwrite_buffer`, we are basically transferring all the messages to the latter that will be just dropped.

 I won't recommend this approach but this is supported.